PLFJY/bp-sys-wpf/README_EN.md

 # bp-sys-wpf

 This project is no longer under maintenance.
-Look at the new ones -> [neo-bosys-wpf](https://github.com/PLFJY/neo-bpsys-wpf)
+Look at the new one -> [neo-bosys-wpf](https://github.com/PLFJY/neo-bpsys-wpf)

  **Note: Please make sure to put the contents of the unzipped software in a separate folder, if it causes data loss, the consequences are your own** (the principle of the updater is to download the update package "new_bpsys.7z" and then delete all files in the directory except for 7z, Resource, new_bpsys.7z and then unzip the update package). (then unzip the package).